maoosi/vuejs-template-spa/README.md

-# vuejs-template-maoosi
+# vuejs-template-spa

-> The last Vue SPA boilerplate your projects will ever need.
+> The last Vue SPA boilerplate your 🐱 will ever need.

 ## Requirements